-Search engine optimization (SEO) is a tricky game, full of fads and gimmicks: new techniques emerge, get popular, and then get cut down by the search engines.
-Only a few white hat SEO techniques have proven to consistently increase your search engine rankings.
-Let's revisit some of the main techniques one-by-one:
+Search engine optimization (SEO) is a tricky game, that's full of fads and gimmicks.
+New techniques emerge, get popular, and then get cut down by the search engines.
+Only a few white hat SEO techniques have consistently proven to increase your search engine rankings.
+Let's revisit some of the main methods one-by-one:

 The original SEO strategy.
-Write content that focuses on a small number of keywords, with the intention of improving your organic ranking for those specific keywords.
-As a nice bonus, when you focus the subject of your writing, it also makes the writing tighter and more readable.
+Write content that focuses on a small number of keywords to improve your organic ranking for those specific keywords.
+As a nice bonus, when you focus on the subject of your writing, it also makes the writing tighter and more readable.

 A tried-and-true tactic.
-Predominantly a paid search (SEM) tactic, it's often easier to rank for longer keywords (i.e. keywords with more words in them), as those are more specific and are more targeted to a specific audience need.
+Predominantly a paid search (SEM) tactic, it's often easier to rank for longer keywords (i.e., keywords with more words in them), as those are more specific and are more targeted to a particular audience need.
 In the SEM world, these tend to be cheaper, too.

 Quality long-form content